 The short drive was absolutely worth it.
 Here’s what you can do at McKinney Falls:

 - Wildlife observation

-McKinney State Park is park of the tackle loaner program, which allows park visitors to borrow fishing equipment and fish within the boundaries of the state park, even if they don’t have a fishing license.
-The point of contact for the program is Kelly Serio, and you can reach her at (512) 243-1643 if you have any questions.
+McKinney State Park is part of the tackle loaner program, which allows park visitors to fish within the boundaries of the state park, even if they don’t have a fishing license.
+Local fish include crappie, bass, sunfish, and catfish species.

 Swimming at McKinney Falls State Park